saulmoralespa/departamentos-y-ciudades-de-colombia-para-woocommerce/readme.txt

 * Added method shipping filter for city
 = 1.1.4 =
 * added languages Spanish Colombia and fixed state
-= 1.1.5 =
-* finished translation
-= 1.1.6 =
-* fixed shipping method, disable others method when is it used = 1.1.7 =
+= 1.1.7 =
 * added cost of shipping class